OrleansContrib/OrleansCouchbaseProvider/README.md

 Refer to the app.confg provided in the CouchBaseStorageTests project for more information.

-## Do you want to help?
+## How to help

-Take a look at issues anhd also test it and report issues.
-We've tested this on CouchBase Community 4.1.
+Take a look at the current issues and report any issues you find.
-You can also write more Unit Tests if you will.
+The providers have been tested with CouchBase Community 4.1.

-# License
+## License

 The [MIT](LICENSE) license.